ap0llo/mddocs/README.md

 ## Building from source

+ℹ This repository uses git submodules.
+Use `git clone --recursive` to check out submodules as well.

-MdDocs is a .NET Core application and can be built using the .NET SDK 3.1
+MdDocs is a .NET Core application and can be built using the .NET SDK 3.1 (see [global.json](./global.json))

 ```ps1
 dotnet restore .\src\MdDocs.sln